 STORY

 Resilient Cities

-Large cities attract climate displaced persons; smaller ones act as hubs for cross-border mobility.
+Large cities could attract climate mobility while smaller ones might act as hubs for people moving abroad.

+STORY